meflynn/webpage-hugo/content/post/2022-05-24-military-officers-pursuing-phds-are-three-years-enough/index.md

 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">

-I don't know who in the military is responsible for creating these programs that are sending officers out with the expectation that they're going to readily get a PhD in three years, but stop it.
+I don’t know who in the military is responsible for creating these programs that are sending officers out with the expectation that they’re going to readily get a PhD in three years, but stop it.

 </p>

 — Michael Flynn ((**flynnpolsci?**)) <a href="https://twitter.com/flynnpolsci/status/1469352835225731084?ref_src=twsrc%5Etfw">December 10, 2021</a>

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>